hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 ### 4. The wind through the keyhole

-Roland is hiding with the kids of Calla waiting for the wolfs.
+Roland is hiding with the kids of Calla waiting for the wolves.

 Want to hear the story of the young gunslinger who slew a Werewolf?
 Asks the kids.